This page presents the history of North Carolina passenger car license plates, from the 1956 plate through the present day.

 Elsewhere on the web

-Thanks to those who have directly contributed to the information on this page: Mike Fox, Todd Long, Christopher Jackson, Richard Baucom, Judy Beard, Steve Weddington, Pete Madsen, Neal Adkins, and Craig Frazier.
+Thanks to those who have directly contributed to the information on this page: Mike Fox, Todd Long, Christopher Jackson, Richard Baucom, Judy Beard, Steve Weddington, Neal Adkins, Craig Frazier, Chris Benzie, and Paul Casadonte.

-Fox, Long, Jackson, Beard, Weddington, Madsen, and Frazier photos are presumed to be copyrighted by Mike Fox, Todd Long, Christopher Jackson, Judy Beard, Steve Weddington, Pete Madsen, and Craig Frazier, respectively, and are used with permission.
+Fox, Long, Jackson, Beard, Weddington, Frazier, and Casadonte photos are presumed to be copyrighted by Mike Fox, Todd Long, Christopher Jackson, Judy Beard, Steve Weddington, Craig Frazier, and Paul Casadonte, respectively, and are used with permission.
+Benzie plates are from the collection of Chris Benzie.

 This page is